 Does laser stretch mark removal work on dark skin?

 Yes, laser stretch mark removal is very effective for dark skin types.
-For darker skin tones, radiofrequency laser is preferred such as the eMatrix laser. eMatrix can be used with every skin type, without the risk of post inflammatory hyperpigmentation (PIH).
+For darker skin tones, the radiofrequency laser, such as the eMatrix laser, is the preferred type of laser treatment for stretch mark removal. eMatrix can be used with every skin type, without the risk of post-inflammatory hyperpigmentation (PIH).
 The eMatrix laser is able to use enough energy to treat these white stretch marks, without concern for these side effects.
 For red stretch marks, the VBeam laser is able to effectively treat patients with darker skin tones, such as those with Asian, Hispanic, and Mediterranean skin.
 Both types of stretch marks are able to be treated safely and effectively with the correct laser for your skin tone.

 Yes, laser treatment is effective at removing old white stretch marks.
 However, it is easier to remove red stretch marks, which are new.
 White stretch marks are ones that are older and have become similar to a scar on the skin.
 Both Fraxel laser and eMatrix laser can treat these white stretch marks on the skin.